Morris-Israel-pi-minla1/wireframing/README.md

 ----
 # An Introduction to Wireframing

 Wireframing is a crucial step in the user interface (UI) and user experience (UX) design process.
 A wireframe is a two-dimensional, skeletal outline of a webpage or app.
-It focuses on the allocation of space, the prioritization of content, functionality, and user flow, intentionally stripping away all visual design elements like colors and fonts.
+It focuses on the allocation of space, the prioritization of content, functionality, and user flow.It visually represents the features defined during **[Requirement Analysis](https://github.com/Morris-Israel-pi-minla1/requirement-analysis)**.
 ### Why Wireframing

 Its primary purpose is to establish the basic structure of a page before the visual design and content are added. ✏️